 Cheryl Weatherby practices the Shen-Hammer lineage of Chinese medicine pulse diagnosis - a system working with more than 90 diagnostic qualities across 6 principal and 22 complementary pulse positions.
 She studied under senior instructor Ross Rosen as part of a 2000 hour internship at The Center for Acupuncture and Herbal Medicine (2006 - 2010), as his associate practitioner from 2012 - 2020, and continues to train with Shen-Hammer certified instructors across the country.
 In addition, Cheryl learned Ayurvedic pulse diagnosis from Dr. Vasant Lad at The Ayurvedic Institute and throughout the California College of Ayurveda’s pancha karma certification program (2003).
 The psycho-emotional and physical health information revealed by these systems allow for discernment of a disease process at a very early stage.

-Cheryl completed the Natural Gourmet Institute’s chef training program in New York City with culinary externship at Mercer Kitchen, and studied Chinese medicine dietary therapies throughout her graduate program at Eastern School of Acupuncture and Traditional Medicine.
-She is clinically trained in Kanpo Sino-Japanese herbology (Nigel Dawes) and traditional Chinese herbal medicine.
-Her nutrition counseling, herbal formula prescriptions, and food as medicine seminars emphasize dietary needs based on each person’s unique constitution and is influenced by lab work, muscle testing, and emerging research.
+Cheryl is certified in biodynamic craniosacral therapy, manual lymphatic drainage, hypnotherapy, chi nei tsang Taoist visceral manipulation, Nuad-Bo Rarn Thai yoga, Ayurveda, and energy medicine.
+She completed the Natural Gourmet Institute’s chef training program in New York City, including 100 hours externship at Mercer Kitchen, studied Chinese medicine dietary therapies throughout her graduate program at Eastern School of Acupuncture and Traditional Medicine, and is clinically trained in Kanpo Sino-Japanese herbology (Nigel Dawes), traditional Chinese herbal medicine, and homeopathy.

 Take a wildflower walk on the farm: